roman-milk/roman-milk.github.io/it-was-only-a-blowjob.md

+===

- ****** It Was Only a Blowjob Ch.
-01 ****** byTx_Tall_Tales© I called six more of her friends, with equal responses from all, except for a few caveats such as it's not cheating if both spouses agree to it, or if they're separated, or if it's forced.
+I called six more of her friends, with equal responses from all, except for a few caveats such as it's not cheating if both spouses agree to it, or if they're separated, or if it's forced.

  "They're wrong," she continued to argue.
 "If you can't get a baby from it, it's not cheating."